Frequently Asked Questions

 Q. When did you move from Ireland to the U.S?

 A. I was teaching primary school in the Irish midlands when I left and moved to upstate New York at the very end of 1986.
 Thousands of young Irish were coming to the U.S. during the 1980s; Boston alone saw over 30,000.
 From 1981 to 1990, an estimated 200,000 people left Ireland.
 Many of us did leave for a better job--or any job at all.
 But others left for what the British author and journalist John Walsh called, "existential reasons."
-I was half way between those two reasons, as I write in my work in progress, a non-fiction narrative, "What Brought You Here."
+I was half way between those two reasons, as I write in my collection of essays, “Green Card & Other Essays,” to be released in spring 2019.

 Q. Why the recent genre switch from fiction to non-fiction?